pschachte/wybe/README.md

 making up the body of the procedure.
 Each *dir* is a dataflow direction annotation, either nothing to indicate an input, `?` for an output, or `!` to indicate both an input and an output.
+Procedures may have any number of input, output, and input/output arguments in any order.
 Again each `:`*type* is optional, with types inferred if omitted, and parentheses omitted for niladic procedures.